By Ken Starks, NMLS #173595 · Last reviewed: February 2026

 2026 FHA Loan Limits

 FHA loan limits are set annually by HUD and vary by county.
-The limits determine the maximum loan amount you can borrow with FHA insurance.
 For 2026, limits increased 3.26% from the prior year.

-The 2026 FHA loan limit for a single-family home in Maricopa County is $557,750.
-That covers the vast majority of homes in the Gilbert, Mesa, Chandler, and Phoenix markets.
-For a duplex, triplex, or fourplex, the limits are higher — check HUD's official lookup tool for multi-unit limits in your county.
+The 2026 FHA loan limit for a single-family home in Maricopa County is $557,750 — covering the vast majority of homes in the Gilbert, Mesa, Chandler, and Phoenix markets.
+Multi-unit limits are higher; check HUD's official lookup tool for your county.

 | Property Type | National Floor (2026) | High-Cost Ceiling (2026) |